pagelsj/BigBooksPublishing-website/README.md

-# Big Books Publishing Co: API
+# Big Books Publishing Co: Website

-The Big Books Publishing Co API was built using the Angular framework using a very simple UI styling 'framework' that built on top of the Bootstrap Grid Framework.
+The Big Books Publishing Co Website was built using the Angular framework using a very simple UI styling 'framework' that built on top of the Bootstrap Grid Framework.

 ## Building and deploying